 The term ‘Start-ADSyncSyncCycle’ is not recognized error

-Once, you have fixed the above issue, you can rerun the above Azure PowerShell cmdlet and on the successful execution, you will get the output as “Success”.
+Once, you have fixed the above issue, you can rerun the above Azure PowerShell cmdlet, and on the successful execution, you will get the output as “Success”.

-You may also like following the below articles
+You may also like following the articles below

-- The term ‘Get-ADSyncScheduler’ is not recognized
+- The term ‘Get-ADSyncScheduler’ is not recognized.

 - The specified module ‘ADSync’ was not loaded because no valid module file was found in any module directory error